EliAndrewC/l7r/setting/budgets.md

 Empire-wide aggregation: **~2,400 × ~170 = ~408,000 koku/year**.

-The sub-station's primary function is to *audit* the Yasuki Taka inspectors and licensors (who are part of the provincial Revenue ministry, not the IM cohort), verify that the Emperor's 5% cut is correctly collected on all imported goods sold at the provincial city, and report any discrepancies up to the Imperial Magistrate at the domain capital.
+The sub-station's primary function is to *audit* "the Yasuki Taka system" inspectors and licensors (who are part of the provincial Revenue ministry, not the IM cohort), verify that the Emperor's 5% cut is correctly collected on all imported goods sold at the provincial city, and report any discrepancies up to the Imperial Magistrate at the domain capital.
 Sub-station yoriki do NOT collect taxes themselves; they monitor the collection.
 This architectural separation between domain-level tax collection (provincial ministries) and Imperial oversight (Imperial Magistrate cohort) is the audit-side counterpart to the inspector/licensor split in the original Yasuki Taka system: just as the inspector who assesses goods is institutionally separate from the licensor who collects payment, the licensor who collects is institutionally separate from the Imperial yoriki who audits the records.

-#### Imperial Appointees vs. Locally-Sourced Staff (Per-Domain View)
+#### Imperial appointees vs. locally-sourced staff (per-domain view)

 The Imperial infrastructure within any domain is staffed by a mix of three groups, distinguished by funding source and origin: